 You can withdraw the application at any time before we make a decision about it.
 To do this, send us a letter or email to ask for the withdrawal.
-Your request must include your full name, date of birth, and either your file reference number, client ID, or a Transaction Reference Number.
+Your request must include your full name and date of birth.
+You should also include your file reference number, client ID, or a Transaction Reference Number.

 Applicants who are 18 years of age or older must sign the letter of withdrawal or send a separate email or letter.